rune-rs/rune/book/src/foreword.md

 All the commands in the bot are written in [Rust], and [compiled straight into the bot].
 This is nice because Rust is an incredible language.
 But Rust is also complex.
 Not nedlessly mind you.
-In my view it's complex because it decided to tackle *really hard problems*.
+I believe it's complex because it tackles *really hard problems*.
 And that usually comes with a [base level of complexity] that it's very hard to get rid of.

-But it's still tricky enough that streamers who have limited programming experience struggle getting up and running*.
+But it's still tricky enough that streamers who have limited programming experience struggle getting up and running.
 I wanted them to be able to write their own commands.
 Ones they could just drop into a folder and *presto* - you're up and running.

-> *: To this day I've tutored two of these streamers who were interested in
+> To this day I've tutored two of these streamers who were interested in
 > learning Rust to write their own commands.

 Embedding a Rust compiler isn't feasible.
-So for this reason I started looking into dynamic programming languages.
+So I started looking into dynamic programming languages.
 Ones that could be embedded into an existing application with little to no effort.
 That seemlessly integrates with its environment.